Real Avilés Industrial CF: Club crest

 The club changed the crest to the most recent one in 2017.
 The historical logo that was introduced in 1983, adding garnet colour, the colour of Ensidesa to the crest.
 However, in circa 2015 the club dropped the colour and restored to the old design.
 The club also deleted other elements that refer to Ensidesa from the club song.

-Before 1983 the club also user a few other design.
+Before 1983 the club also used a few other designs.